yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-http-session-sharing.markdown

 {% endhighlight %}

+{% note %}
-{note}The `/tools/Apache2.2` folder name should be replaced with your correct Apache httpd location.
+The `/tools/Apache2.2` folder name should be replaced with your correct Apache httpd location.
-The `127.0.0.1` IP should be replaced with appropriate IP addresses of the machine that is running apache.{note}
+The `127.0.0.1` IP should be replaced with appropriate IP addresses of the machine that is running apache.
+{% endnote %}

 5. Once you have the space running, Websphere running, Tomcat running, and Apache httpd configured, restart the Apache http.
 On windows you can use its service.
 {indent}!httpSessionSharing7.jpg|thumbnail!{indent}
 6. Once you performed the above steps, access the following URL: